YaokunLin/ActuaryProgrammer/README.md

 6. You can now connect as a server via ./environment-connect/connect.sh dev up, and remember to still run the ./devtools/cloud_sql_proxy.bash as explained in the previous section.

+In fact, you can run any docker commands after `./environment-connect/connect.sh dev`!

 ### Management Command - Create Netsapiens subscription